Pradhyo/blackjack/report.md

 ![Q = Q*(1-alpha) + alpha(reward + discount * utility of next observation)](images/q_learning_formula.JPG)

 ##### Learning rate (alpha)
 The agent has to learn based on the reward for a particular action and the learning rate determines how much the agent learns.
-As can be seen above formula, *alpha*=0 will make the agent not learn anything while *alpha*=1 will make the agent consider only the most recent information.
+As can be seen above formula, *alpha*=0 will make the agent not learn anything while *alpha*=1 will make the agent consider only the most recent information [4].

 ##### Discount factor (gamma)
 The discount factor *gamma* determines the importance of future rewards.
-A factor of 0 will make the agent "myopic" (or short-sighted) by only considering current rewards, while a factor approaching 1 will make it strive for a long-term high reward.
+A factor of 0 will make the agent "myopic" (or short-sighted) by only considering current rewards, while a factor approaching 1 will make it strive for a long-term high reward [4].

 ##### Exploration factor (epsilon)
 To ensure the agent learns enough about the environment, it has to explore the environment enough. *epsilon* determines how much the agent explores by forcing the agent to take a random action with probability *epsilon*.
 This ensures the agent reaches new states it hasn't learned to reach before.
-However, as the agent learns enough about the environment it has to minimize exploring and thus a decaying value of *epsilon* is used.
+However, as the agent learns enough about the environment, it has to minimize exploring and thus a decaying value of *epsilon* is used.
 Its value should remain high enough for a while so the agent can sufficiently explore the environment before reducing slowly to a *tolerance* value.
 Once epsilon reaches this tolerance value, the exploration stops and the learning is also stopped by making *alpha* 0.

 #### Number of episodes to train
 This is a parameter I added to easily tweak the rate of decay of *epsilon* depending on the number of episodes used to teach the agent. *epsilon* drops to 90% of its initial value in the first 30% of `num_episodes_to_train`. *epsilon* then drops to 10% of its initial value in the next 40% of `num_episodes_to_train`. *epsilon* finally becomes 0 in the final 30% of `num_episodes_to_train`.
 Here 0 is the tolerance value at which we stop the learning process of the agent by setting *alpha* to 0. *epsilon* value decays like in the below graph when the `num_episodes_to_train=800`.